ReplyTechnologies/ReplyPDF/README.md

 [StackVertical](./src/components/stack-vertical.js) provides functionality to layout its children vertically.
 StackVertival is sized automatically according to the size of its children.
 StackVertical does not overflow children into a new column, and does not request a new page when content reaches the end of the page.

-Hierarchy: `BaseComponent / BaseLayoutComponent / BaseContainerComponent / StackVertical`
+Hierarchy: `BaseComponent / BaseLayoutComponent / BaseContainerComponent / BaseStackComponent / StackVertical`

 **Example**